Directions and industry requirements are regularly updated

 - Increase vehicle cleaning regimes for any shared vehicles.
 Ensure that vehicles are cleaned following each use by an employee and that high-touch surfaces are cleaned and disinfected regularly or prior to the vehicle being used by another person.

-- If cleaning is undertaken by employees, ensure appropriate time is allocated for this task.
+- If cleaning is undertaken by employees, ensure appropriate time is allocated for this task, and that employees are given information, instruction or training about cleaning procedures.

 - Regularly clean belongings, tools and equipment carried in vehicles.
 Avoid sharing tools and equipment where possible.
 If they must be shared, then clean and disinfect between users.